joblib/joblib/doc/parallel_numpy.rst

 ----------------------------------------

-For even finer tuning of the memory usage it is also possible to dump the array as an memmap directly from the parent process to free the memory before forking the worker processes.
+For even finer tuning of the memory usage it is also possible to dump the array as a memmap directly from the parent process to free the memory before forking the worker processes.
 For instance let's allocate a large array in the memory of the parent process::